hashgraph/hedera-hcs-sxc-java/README.md

 ```

 The `OPERATOR_KEY` is the HH private key of the account identified by `OPERATOR_ID`.
-The `ENCRYPTION_KEY` is used only if message encryption is enabled in in `config.yaml`

-**`.\.config\.config.yaml`**  The sample configuration file defines an app participant on the test-net.
+**`.\.config\.config.yaml`**  This sample configuration  defines an app participant on the test-net.
 Make sure to  update the `topic` id to a topic that you can submit to.
 Note, in this example we will use a in-memory persistence plugin - if you want to use the supplied database persistence plugin then you must add a `coreHibernate` section as shown in the [persistence plugin documentation](.\hcs-sxc-java-plugins\README.md) and modify your pom.xml  to select the plugin.

 ```yaml
 appNet: